A reader asked:

 This often puzzles people.
 One reader asked:

 why with a good credit score am I turned down for the consolidation loan that would allow me to breathe?

 Suppose you currently have £30,000 of debt with half a dozen lenders – an average of £5,000 per lender.
 Those lenders are happy to take the risk that you won’t be able to pay them for those smaller amounts.

 But it’s unlikely any lender will want all that risk with a single £30,000 loan to you.
 Even if you know you can pay it now, they are still taking the chance that you won’t get sick or lose your job.
+Or be unable to pay if your rent or mortgage goes up.
 Or that you would take the big loan and only clear half of your debts and spend the rest…

 High-interest consolidation loans